tomassedovic/quicksilver-roguelike/README.md

 }
 ```

+Two Goblin NPCs and some food.

-Now let's hook them up to our `Game` struct:
+Let's hook them both tiles and entities to our `Game` struct:

 ```rust
 struct Game {